luismisanchez/test/readme.md

 Rebase allow us to reorganize the work done.
 It's recommended not to change git history, so rebase should only be used before we deploy or push our code.
 From the git reference book: **Do not rebase commits that exist outside your repository and that people may have based work on.**

-It allows to move the branch pointers, squash (fusion) commits, rename, edit, etc. We also should rebase if there ara conflicts pushing/pulling from remote repositories (see bellow).
+It allows to move the branch pointers, squash (fusion) commits, rename, edit, etc. We also should rebase if there are conflicts pushing/pulling from remote repositories (see below).

 https://git-scm.com/docs/git-rebase